Nmartin19/Nacho_Portfolio/README.md

      - The first wave began in March and April 2020, followed by a summer decline in most regions.

-        • However, the United States and India showed different patterns, with cases continuing to rise during the summer months.
+        • However, the United States and India showed different patterns in their monthly averages, with cases continuing to rise during the summer months.

-        • The U.S. experienced a brief decline in August and September 2020, while India saw a continuous increase throughout the summer, peaking in September.
-India's cases then declined from October 2020 until March 2021, when they surged again.
+        • The U.S. experienced a brief decline in August and September 2020, while India saw a continuous increase throughout the summer, peaking in September, then declining from October 2020 until March 2021.

-    - The second, more severe wave began in October 2020, reaching its peak in December 2020 and January 2021.
+    - The second, more severe wave began in October 2020, with monthly averages peaking in December 2020 and January 2021.

         • During this period, the U.S., United Kingdom, Brazil, Turkey, Russia, Spain, and Germany experienced their highest monthly averages of both cases and deaths.